 Back to School Night • Friday School-Wide Assemblies • Parent-Teacher Social • Party Book Events • Spring Open House, Global Faire & Art Show

 The school-home partnership is incredibly important in educating our Laurence students.
 That's why we see parent education as an integral step towards educating the "Total Family," and offer opportunities for parents to continue their journey as life long learners.

 Parent Education Series: Each school year, we strive to bring parents interesting authors and experts to speak about the latest and most important topics in parenting and raising children.
-Click here to learn about our 2019-2020 speakers.
+Recent speakers and topics have included:

 Coffee & Conversations, Kindergarten - 4th Grade: Our Parent Education program includes grade-level-specific providing an opportunity for parents and the Administrative Team to discuss developmental and educational topics unique to each age group.